-We’re making a few changes to Project Nighthawk for the 2020 field season.
+We’re making a few changes to Project Nighthawk for the 2020 & 2021 field seasons.
 Here’s what you need to know.

 Safety Considerations Before You Head Out

-If you or anyone in your household is experiencing flu-like symptoms, do not watch for nighthawks.
+If you or anyone in your household has recently been exposed to COVID-19 or is experiencing flu-like symptoms, do not watch for nighthawks.
 The only exception to this is if you’re able to watch from your own yard.

 Pack hand sanitizer and a face mask.
 If you find yourself alone once you arrive at your monitoring site, you might not need to wear the mask, but bring it — and use it whenever there’s a chance other people could cross your path.